jbee/purejin/README.md

 - no AOP
 - no accessible mutable state
 - no reconfiguration
+- no annotations (easy to add but why would you want to ?)

 #### Modular
 - powerful modularisation with bundles and modules